lookang/chatbot/README.md

 A conversational chatbot built in Python using Streamlit and the OpenAI LLM model GPT 3.5. thanks to
-1. folks at MOE-ITD Joe and friends for the sample code.
+1. folks at MOE-ITD Joe Tay and friends for the sample code.
 2. dataprofessor https://github.com/dataprofessor/openai-chatbot  for explaining his sample code

 ## Demo App